-The scope for this report covers our manufacturing arm, Wire Master Spring Sdn Bhd, and associated company, Goldshore Capital Limited, which collectively contributed to 70% of the Group's pre-tax profit for the financial year ended 31 March 2019.
+The scope for this report covers our manufacturing arm, Wire Master Spring Sdn Bhd, which is the main contributor to the Group's pre-tax profit for the financial year ("FY") ended 31 March 2020.

-The identified key sustainability matters that greatly impacted the stakeholders' assessment and decisions are organised into economic, social and environmental considerations in line with Bursa Malaysia Sustainability Guidelines.
+The identified key sustainability matters that greatly impacted the stakeholders' assessment and decisions are organized into economic, social and environmental considerations in line with Bursa Malaysia Sustainability Guidelines.